hpe-storage/scod/docs/cosi_driver/partners/redhat_openshift/index.md

 ## OpenShift 4

-The HPE COSI Driver is deployed on OpenShift with the same [Helm chart](https://artifacthub.io/packages/helm/hpe-storage/hpe-cosi-driver) used on any other Kubernetes distribution.
-There are no OpenShift specific installation steps.
+The HPE COSI Driver is deployed using the [Helm chart](https://artifacthub.io/packages/helm/hpe-storage/hpe-cosi-driver) published on Artifact Hub, alongside the upstream SIG Storage Container Object Storage Interface (COSI) controller and `CRDs`.

-- Go to the chart on [Artifact Hub](https://artifacthub.io/packages/helm/hpe-storage/hpe-cosi-driver).

 !!! seealso "See Also"
     - [Deployment](../../deployment.md) for the delivery vehicles and installation instructions.